What is the automatic stay in a Boulder Chapter 7 bankruptcy?

 If you are 1 or 2 months behind on your car payment, you are likely receiving calls from the lender threatening repossession.
 Most contracts allow the lender to repossess immediately if you are late on even 1 payment.
 In fact, if you have a title loan with a payday loan type lender, you should expect repossession to happen fairly quickly.

-Again, filing bankruptcy will stop this type of collection.
-If you have received the creditor calls threatening repossession, you’ll want to contact us as soon as possible to keep your vehicle in your possession.
+Again, filing bankruptcy in Colorado will stop this type of collection.
+If you have received the creditor calls threatening repossession, you’ll want to contact our Chapter 7 attorneys as soon as possible to keep your vehicle in your possession.

 What if you had your car repossessed yesterday and you call us today?
 In most circumstances where the bank has repossessed but they have not yet sold your vehicle, a Chapter 13 bankruptcy filing can put the car back into your possession.
 Again though, you’ll need to act fast and meet with us to file right away.